bschiffthaler/seidr/docs/source/algorithms/anoverence.rst

 ANOVERENCE
 ==========

+** Please not that it is currently not recommended to run ANOVERENCE due to inconsitencies with the original implementation that we were not able to clarify with the original author **

 ANOVERENCE ([Kueffner2012]_) employs the :math:`\eta^2` metric, a nonlinear correlation coefficient derived from an analysis of variance (ANOVA) ([Cohen1973]_).
 It is one of the few methods that make direct use of experiment metadata, like perturbations, knockouts and overexpressions.